nbicocchi/learn-java-core/assets/slides/E7 - Java Exceptions.md

 # Exceptions

-Some errors in your code do not prevent the program from running.
-In this case, the program will only crash while trying to execute a "broken" line: a line with an error called an **exception**.
-Thus, exceptions are the errors detected during the program **execution** (at runtime), whereas syntax errors are those detected during **compiling** the program into byte-code.
+Exceptions are the errors detected during the program **execution** (at runtime), whereas syntax errors are those detected during **compiling** the program into byte-code.
 An exception interrupts the normal execution of a program.

 ### Why exceptions?
-Imagine we need to write a method for a loading a file in memory:
+Imagine we need to write a method for loading a file in memory:

 * First approach (ignore error checking)
   * Short